HicaroD/opencode/command/build.md

    - Required tools are available
    - Dependencies are installed
-   - Working directory is clean: !`git status --short 2>/dev/null || echo "Not a git repo"`
+   - Working directory is clean: `git status --short 2>/dev/null || echo "Not a git repo"`

 2. **Plan validity**